 Mark Hamilton is 21 now.
-His father always says this decade were Flint’s most tumultuous years.
-He has a point.
-The unprecedented acceleration in house prices gave his family easy access to a loan, and a first home despite being within the lower-income bracket.
+His father always says this decade were Detroit’s most tumultuous years.
+He has a point – the unprecedented acceleration in house prices gave his family easy access to a loan, and a first home despite falling within the lower-income bracket.

 Then it all fell apart.

 The foreclosure of homes and Detroit’s shrinking population has had banks leading the demolition of over 2000 homes, all of which lie desecrated and abandoned in aging neighbourhoods.
 A record 750 homes were demolished last year, including the small 1890s Tudor-style property that was once Mark’s home.
 He reminds us many more will be torn down, but not just bricks and mortar will come apart.

 “As a family we have moved on.
 They say memories are inherited, passed on as we remember our fathers and our mothers.
 Here they crumble with the walls…The balustrade I could hardly reach while growing up, that then creaked under my weight, will no longer remind me of my father’s repairs.

 It will never again evoke him and his gentile nature, when I sat on his lap on the landing where the stairs end.
 And